apache/sling-site/src/main/jbake/content/documentation/bundles/repository-initialization.md

 The language is mostly self-explaining, the test suite listed below in Appendix A exposes all language constructs and options.

+When a repoinit script is applied with the `org.apache.sling.jcr.repoinit` module, the execution order of the individual statements is slightly different from their order within the script.
+Namely, all statements creating namespaces are executed before any other statements.
+Next, all statements registering nodetypes or privileges are executed.
+And finally, all other statements are executed in the order they are defined.
+This reordering is intended to avoid issues due to missing namespaces, nodetypes or privileges when content is created.

 ## Validating repoinit statements

 There are multiple means to validate the syntax of repoinit statements (only leveraging the parser, but not the actual JCR Repoinit implementation) outlined below.